 Here are the mostly half off ticket deals available via a few savvy sources around the Web.
 Some require signup (free) to access the best prices.
 Check these out and see what you think.
 Note: If you don’t see the links here, check back later for updates.

-Discount Tickets for American Conservatory Theater (A.C.T.)
+Ticket Discounts for American Conservatory Theater (A.C.T.)

 Other Ways to Save at A.C.T.

 The following is a list of discount opportunities offered directly at the A.C.T. box office.

 Beginning two hours before curtain, a limited number of discounted tickets are available to seniors (65+), teachers and administrators, full-time students, and anyone age 29 and younger.
 Show your ID (limit one ticket per ID).
 Not valid for Premiere Orchestra seating.